|Title:||Improved Errors for Missing Standard Library Modules|

 |Author:||Tomáš Orsava <tomas.n at orsava.cz>, Petr Viktorin <encukou at gmail.com>, Nick Coghlan <ncoghlan at gmail.com>|

 Python is often being built or distributed without its full standard library.
-However, there is as of yet no standard, user friendly way of properly informing the user about the failure to import such missing standard library modules and informing the user appropriately.
+However, there is as of yet no standard, user friendly way of properly informing the user about the failure to import such missing standard library modules.

 There are several use cases for including only a subset of Python's standard library.
 However, there is so far no user-friendly mechanism for informing the user why a stdlib module is missing and how to remedy the situation appropriately.